f-o-a-m/kepler/hs-abci-examples/nameservice/tutorial/Tutorial/Nameservice/Types.md

     decode :: ByteString -> Either Text a
 ~~~

-This class is used everywhere in the SDK as the binary codec class for things like storage items, messages, transaction formats etc. It's agnostic to the actual serialization format, you can use `JSON`, `CBOR`, `Protobuf`, etc. Throughout the SDK we typically use `protobuf` as it is powerful and there is decent support for this in Haskell either through the `proto3-suite` package or the `proto-lens` package.
+This class is used everywhere in the SDK as the binary codec class for things like storage items, messages, transaction formats etc. It's agnostic to the actual serialization format, you can use `JSON`, `CBOR`, `Protobuf`, etc. Throughout the SDK we typically use `protobuf` as it is powerful in addition to the fact that there's decent support for this in Haskell either through the `proto3-suite` package or the `proto-lens` package.

 So we can implement a `HasCodec` instance for `Whois`